chrisbuild124/CS-Fundamentals/README.md

 <br>
 <br>
-Feel free to reach out to me with how youre learning DSA!
+Feel free to reach out to me with how youre learning DSA.